 Traveling fast over complex terrain requires both a high level of technical competence and the endurance to support it.
 Climbing technique must be developed over years of practice by climbing ever more challenging routes and mountains.
 Skilled guides and trusted climbing partners are the best people to refine your technical skills.

 To back up, and see the big picture of training for mountaineering, we can identify the following key pieces of the fitness puzzle for mountaineers:

 - Aerobic capacity: This is the ability of your metabolism to power many hours of climbing without fatigue or running out of energy.
 Sometimes called cardiovascular exercise, but please, don’t call it cardio.

-- Strength: In the practical sense of mountain climbing, speed is strength.
+- Strength training for mountaineering: In the practical sense of mountain climbing, speed is strength.
 The force with which you push down into your boot determines your upward velocity.
 The term is used to cover everything from core strength to a variety of mountain climbers exercises.

 - Muscular endurance: The fatigue resistance of your legs allowing them to do thousands of repetitive movements.
 This is one of the most important aspects of

 - Form/technique: This is the mountaineer’s efficiency at moving over the terrain.
 In-experienced climbers will require a lot more energy (and subsequently fatigue sooner) to make up for lack of good technique.
 The technique of mountain climbing, which involves moving over uneven and rough can only be learned on mountainous terrain.